About the programme

 The Tilley Awards

-The national awards recognise and celebrate multi-agency problem-oriented projects that have achieved success in resolving issues faced by the police, partners and/or the community.
+In October 2018, the national Tilley Awards were re-launched as part of our programme to recognise and celebrate multi-agency problem-oriented projects that have achieved success in resolving issues faced by the police, partners and/or the community.

 You can view a copy of our external announcements, here: